spdk-community-ci/spdk-mirror-for-ci/doc/fips.md

 ## isa-l-crypto

-The isa-l-crypto library has not yet acquired the FIPS certification.
-In order for SPDK to be included in a FIPS certified system, please do not use the software Acceleration Framework module for encryption/decryption.
+The isa-l-crypto library is FIPS certifiable since 2.25, once it is configured with --enable-fips-mode.
+This is the default when compiling isa-l-crypto in SPDK submodule.
+The SPDK software Acceleration Framework module used for encryption/decryption, could be included in FIPS certified system.

 ## OpenSSL